RoderickSang/blog/_posts/2019-07-04-website-header.markdown

 title: Adding My Site's Header Image
 ---

-So I completed my site's navigation bar and admittedly that took much longer to make than I thought it would.
+I completed my site's navigation bar and admittedly that took much longer to make than I thought it would.
 Writing your own code without a tutorial to follow really will humble you.
 But since I made it with Flexbox, at least it looks nicely spaced and is responsive!

 ![Here's a link to a gif to show what that looks like.](https://i.imgur.com/XehdTQM.gif)